remiblancher/qpki/docs/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the Quantum-Safe PKI project!
+Thank you for your interest in contributing to the Post-Quantum PKI (QPKI) project!

 ## 1. Getting Started